Protect Your Horse's Eyesight with Equine Eyeliner

 Equine and Canine Eyeliner

 The sun can definitely cause a chronic irritation to the eyes of light-skinned horses.
 As with any chronic irritation, the body is going to react to it in some way.
-Animals are particularly vulnerable the several regions.
-There are a couple of ways to protect horses' eyes with the use of fly masks, SPF products, and tattooing for a long term effect.
+Animals are particularly vulnerable in several regions.
+There are a couple of ways to protect horses' eyes with the use of fly masks, SPF products, and tattooing for a long-term effect.

-When the animal is tattooed around its eyes, the dark pigment will help deflect the sun from the eyes, similar to sun glasses or the black works for football players.
+When the animal is tattooed around its eyes, the dark pigment will help deflect the sun from the eyes, similar to sunglasses.
 It also helps with the intensity of ultraviolet radiation on the light skin around the eyes.
 Pigments vary with the amount of color density so some may fade or lighten over time but even if the tattooing softens, the watering in the eye slows down and the horse still has protection from irritation by the sun.
 The difference will be that the animal will not have watery eyes or tearing in the same elements and environment as before the procedure.

 How It Is Done